 When using the internal power supervisory circuit to Reset the device, the external reset pin (MCLR) should be tied directly or resistively to VDD.
-In this case, the MCLR pin is not used to generate a Reset.
+In this case, the MCLR pin will not be used to generate a Reset.
 The external reset pin (MCLR) does not have an internal pull-up and must not be left unconnected.